 With the number of medical practices transitioning to accountable care organizations (ACO), experts say the need for patient engagement has never been greater.
-Groups are increasingly looking to mobile health,
+Groups are increasingly looking to mobile health, or mHealth, technologies to achieve this kind of engagement.

 Speaking at the mHealth World Congress in July, Tricia Nguyen, M.D., chief medical officer at Banner Health -- one of the organizations chosen to participate in the CMS' Pioneer ACO program -- said helping patients become more engaged can support wellness, which is a top priority for ACOs.
 Most ACOs derive profits based on how much money they are able to save during the course of treating patients.
 In this system, it makes more financial sense for a provider to encourage patients to seek annual well visits or manage a chronic disease than to treat them for major medical events, such as heart attacks.